 In terms of emissions, the X1 xDrive25e sneaks in at between 43g/km and 48g/km of CO2.
 This will make it not only road and company car tax-friendly, each car sold will gift BMW a carbon 'super credit' as they fall below the 50g/km threshold.
 Efficiency is rated at up to 148.7mpg on the WLTP cycle.

-Under electric power the X1 is capable of up to 35 miles emissions-free driving at up to 84mph – perfect for around town and general commuting duties.
-Expect the X2 to achieve around the same figure.
+Under electric power both the X1 and X2 are capable of up to 35 miles emissions-free driving at up to 84mph – perfect for around town and general commuting duties.
 This capability is enabled through BMW's latest generation 10kWh lithium-ion battery which, thanks to its relatively small size, can be charged to 80 per cent from a standard three-pin in less than four hours.
 With a BMW i Wallbox, zero to 100 per cent takes around three hours and ten minutes.

 In general day-to-day driving, the standard AUTO eDRIVE setting optimises the output of power between the electric motor and petrol engine.
 If navigation is being used, the hybrid system will optimise energy management to get the best economy.
 MAX eDRIVE mode utilises the electric element of the powertrain to its full capability, whilst SAVE BATTERY mode maintains a stable level of charge, utilising both the petrol engine and regenerative braking to do so.
 Regardless of driving mode, both the X1 and X2 have acoustic pedestrian protection as standard, producing an audible warning at up to 19mph.